Vegan Caesar Dressing – No anchovies

 For the salad

 - 1 serving of your favourite salad (- for example: chopped lettuce, grated carrots, cherry tomatoes.
 A mixed bag of salad is an easy option.)

 - 1 tbsp olive oil

-- A couple of slices ciabatta, baguette or a nice whole grain bread
+- a couple of ciabatta slices, baguette or a nice whole grain bread

 - 1 clove garlic (chopped)